 If you’re looking for a fun and cosy environment to call home, then Slash Living is the place to be.
 With a jam-packed social calendar filled with events and workshops for residents, it strives to maintain the vibe and strong bonding of the community.
 Welcoming tenants from all walks of life, no matter their cultural or professional background, Slash Living’s start-up mentality gives it the edge to keep things fresh, unconventional, and fun for everyone.

-- Single bedrooms (with double beds) / rooftop apartments / studios / studios with balcony
+- Single bedrooms / master bedrooms / studios / one-bedroom flat

 - Amenities vary between different apartments

 Read more!
-Find out 5 Things You Needs to Know about Renting an Apartment, and explore the rest of our Property Picks section.
+Find out 5 things you need to know about renting a flat in Hong Kong, and explore the rest of our Property Picks section.